bigchaindb/bigchaindb/docs/source/prod-node-setup-mgmt/install-terraform.md

 The [Terraform documentation has installation instructions](https://www.terraform.io/intro/getting-started/install.html) for all common operating systems.

-If you don't want to run Terraform on your local machine, you could install it on a cloud machine under your control (e.g. on AWS).
+If you don't want to run Terraform on your local machine, you can install it on a cloud machine under your control (e.g. on AWS).

 Note: Hashicorp has an enterprise version of Terraform called "Terraform Enterprise."
-It's part of Atlas, which includes other things.
-You can use that if you like, but be sure to install it on your own hosting (i.e. "on premise"), not on the hosting provided by Hashicorp.
+You can license it by itself or get it as part of Atlas.
+If you decide to license Terraform Enterprise or Atlas, be sure to install it on your own hosting (i.e. "on premise"), not on the hosting provided by Hashicorp.
 The reason is that BigchainDB clusters are supposed to be decentralized.
 If everyone used Hashicorp's hosted Atlas, then that would be a point of centralization.

 ## Ubuntu Installation Tips